takalkartejas/learning_docker/README.md

 42. Create a dir. called user_service_api and do npm init
 43. copy the helloworld example from the getting started page of express.js and create index.js
 44. Run the file and check output in browser
+45. Modify the file to send a json object and check on browser check commits
+46. Modify to return json array
+47. We have created a simple API!
+48. Now we have to dockerize this api
+49. Create a Dockerfile in user_service_api folder, refer comments